Solving Missouri's Child Care Puzzle Report

 Read and download Solving Missouri’s Child Care Puzzle from the New Growth Women’s Business Center.

-Look for or sign up for further informational opportunities.
-The New Growth Women’s Business Center and report collaborator University of Missouri Extension will host upcoming webinars about shared service solutions in childcare.
+Register to attend the December webinar series about shared service solutions in childcare hosted by New Growth Women’s Business Center and report collaborator University of Missouri Extension.
 The webinars will feature on-the-ground experience from around the country.

 New Growth is a rural community development corporation that provides farm and non-farm business development services and microfinancing.
 New Growth also builds innovative solutions to stubborn community and economic development challenges.
 Its New Growth Transit program provides on-demand rides in remote rural areas through community partnerships and an extensive, supported volunteer driver network.